nalogman/INFO448-HelloAndroid/README.md

     * 1 pt: Choose another developer option from the Developer Options screen, research what it's used for, and write up a quick paragraph (in your copy of this README file) on whether you believe you will use this feature during class this quarter.

 When you turn in the homework in Canvas, put in the link to your GitHub repo.

+Extra Credit 2:
+One developer option is "Show Taps".
+Show taps displays a dot on the screen when any "finger" is currently touching the screen.
+I can imagine this feature being used in this class for showing how a certain app works, if someone is doing a screen recording it could be helpful to see where the mouse is and where its being clicked through the show taps option.